Graduate Courses

 Introduction to ID Thesis Studies

-This course introduces students to the process of designing and planning their master’s thesis.
-Topics covered in the class include thesis expectations, IRB certification, problem statements, library resources and tools, background/literature review, hypothesis definitions, specific aims, research methods, participant recruitment, collecting and managing data, project planning/timelines, and creating a project proposal.
-Also, ID faculty present their research projects so students have a chance to know ID faculty areas of interest and choose their thesis supervisor.
+This course guides students through the process of designing and planning their master’s thesis.
+Topics addressed in the class include thesis requirements, IRB certification, crafting problem statements, utilizing library resources and tools, conducting background and literature reviews, defining hypotheses, establishing specific aims, selecting research methods, recruiting participants, collecting and managing data, planning projects and timelines, and developing a project proposal.
+Additionally, ID faculty present their research projects, allowing students to familiarize themselves with faculty areas of interest and select their thesis supervisor.

 Fundamentals in Designing Interactive Computational Technology for People